vijaycse/predictive-scaling/README.md

 ### What

-We are burning lot of cash just for GCP in our product space.
+We are paying lot of money just for Google cloud platform (cloud infrastructure to run our business) in our product space.
 We roughly run about ~500 instances (central and east) during normal traffic.

 Needless to say, the number of instances are super high during events such as (xbox launch go crazy with all BOTs traffic),